kyma-project/kyma/docs/getting-started/04-expose-microservice.md

   []
   ```

-  As you can see, the `orders-service` microservice uses in-memory storage which means every time you delete the Pod of a microservice or change the Deployment definition, the orders details will be lost.
+  As you can see, the `orders-service` microservice uses in-memory storage which means every time you delete the Pod of the microservice or change the Deployment definition, the orders details will be lost.
 In further guides, you will see how you can prevent order data deletion by attaching an external Redis storage to the microservice.